brettsmith212/slidepilot/IMPLEMENTATION.md

   - **Step Dependencies**: Step 11
   - **User Instructions**: Comprehensive testing on different devices and screen sizes

-## Definition of Done for Milestone 1
+## Definition of Done for Milestone 1 ✅ COMPLETED

 - ✅ Users can open PowerPoint files through a file dialog
 - ✅ Presentation slides are displayed in the main viewer area